shadowga/website/_docs/index.md

 Social media is used for communicating announcements and other important information.
 We have a [Twitter](/twitter/) for sending quick messages and all tweets are relayed to the guild in #announcements.

-Our [GitHub](/github/) organization is great for the open-source development of resources such as this website—and don't forget our [blog](/blog/), powered by Medium.
+Our [GitHub](/github/) organization is great for the open-source development of resources such as this website—and don't forget our Medium [blog](/blog/).

 ## Community
 We'll often refer to our forum as the 'community' to keep things simple.